sajibcse68/MyDailyLearn/javascript/event-loop.md

 #### What are the rules for the execution of asynchronously delayed code?

-Hold promise-deferred functions in a microtask queue and callback function in a task queue (Callback queue) when the Wb Browser Feature (API) finishes.
+Hold promise-deferred functions in a microtask queue and callback function in a task queue (Callback queue) when the Web Browser Feature (API) finishes.

 Add the function to the Call Stack (i.e. run the function) when: